 Also know: Documents required for Apply new PAN Card

-Procedure of filling up Form 60
+Procedure for filling up Form 60

 It is important to know all the details before you decide to go ahead with Form 60 instead of PAN Card.
 One should keep all the things in mind mentioned below before filling and submitting up the form:

-- Full name and Address of the declarant
+- Full name and address of the declarant

 - Full Address of the declarant with mobile number